Full-time: 3 years

 You’ll learn in well resourced, professional design studios and will be able to make full use of the traditional 3D workshop facilities (wood and metal) at Markeaton Street, as well as the latest 3D computer software.
 You’ll also have access to specialist textiles equipment and machinery such as the laser cutter and digital fabric print facilities in the textiles department.

 This marks the beginning of your journey into the world of Interior Design.
 Part of your induction is acquiring the language and codes consistent with the interior designer’s way of being.
-The studio shall come to represent the forum for exploring and communicating interiors and spatial narratives.
+The studio will come to represent the forum for exploring and communicating interiors and spatial narratives.
 You will learn what constitutes spatial narratives in interior design and how to go about creating these using form, colours, light, texture and movement.
 You'll gain an insight into various materials and drawing techniques by which to communicate your design proposals using 2D and 3D communication techniques.
 This level encourages a culture of risk-taking and experimentation.

 You'll study modules such as:

 This stage continues to develop experimentation and deals with spatial narratives in public or commercial environments.
 Various spatial typologies are investigated and explored to offer you wider exposure to the field of interior design.
-The modules hone into the practical solutions of interior spaces from initial conceptualisation to planning and zoning; 3D design development and the integrated technical and construction knowledge of all proposals.
-You are required to demonstrate an understanding of branding / corporate identity and develop functional, aesthetic and hazard-free interior spaces.
-In this year your projects may include retail, hospitality, exhibition stands and furniture design, as well as the repurposing of existing spaces to new functions.
+The modules hone in to the practical solutions of interior spaces from initial conceptualisation to planning and zoning, 3D design development and the integrated technical and construction knowledge of all proposals.
+You are required to demonstrate an understanding of branding/corporate identity and develop functional, aesthetic and hazard-free interior spaces.
+In this year your projects may include retail, hospitality, exhibition stands and/or furniture design, as well as the repurposing of existing spaces to new functions.

 You'll study modules such as:

 - Critical Context: Context Specific Investigations